-The FTSE Russell governance framework is designed to meet the requirements of the European benchmark regulation (EU BMR) that applies from 1 January 2018.
-The UK’s Financial Conduct Authority (FCA) has granted FTSE International Limited authorization as a benchmark administrator under the EU BMR.
+The FTSE Russell governance framework is designed to meet the requirements of the European benchmark regulation that applied from 1 January 2018.
+The UK’s Financial Conduct Authority (FCA) has granted FTSE International Limited authorization as a benchmark administrator under the European benchmark regulation (EU BMR).
 FTSE International Limited is listed on the FCA register and appears on the ESMA register for administrators.
 This authorization is comprehensive across asset classes, and covers the FTSE, Russell, FTSE Canada and FTSE MTS equity and fixed income indexes that are known to be used as benchmarks in the European Union.
-The fixed income indexes acquired from Citigroup Indices LLC in August 2017 will continue to be administered by the US-based entity, FTSE Fixed Income LLC, according to the EU BMR’s third country transitional provisions until such time as the administration of those indexes has been assumed by FTSE International Limited.
+The fixed income indexes acquired from Citigroup Indices LLC in August 2017 will continue to be administered by the US-based entity, FTSE Fixed Income LLC, according to the EU BMR’s third country transitional provisions, until such time as the administration of those indexes has been assumed by FTSE International Limited.
 Further details are available here.

 FTSE Russell has issued a Statement of Compliance with respect to the recommendations made by the International Organization of Securities Commissions (IOSCO) in the Principles for Financial Benchmarks Final Report (the IOSCO Principles).
 Independent assurance of the assertions by FTSE Russell in its Statement of Compliance has been received from KPMG LLP.
 FTSE Russell fully embraces the IOSCO Principles and endorses IOSCO’s objective to address conflicts of interest in the benchmark-setting process, enhance the reliability of benchmark determinations, and promote transparency and openness.

 ESMA Guidelines on ETFs and other UCITS issues